treckst/worldwide-stock-market-data/README.md

-**ELT pipeline using Azure Portal + Fabric designed to fetch daily stock market data for the Top 7 USA tech companies by extracting the data from REST API, storing it in Azure Data Lake, cleaning and transorfming by Fabric and uploading a new data to the Lakehouse**
+**ELT pipeline using Azure Portal + Fabric designed to fetch daily stock market data for the Top 7 USA tech companies by extracting the data from REST API, storing it in Azure Data Lake Storage Gen2 in the bronze container as partitioned Parquet files to optimize cost.**

+**Fabric Pipeline triggers the ingestion by timetrigger function and manages the workflow of the dataflow.**

+**Dataflow Gen2 cleans the data, loads it into the Lakehouse.**

- Screenshots(the biggest challenge so far is dealing with parquet at the transforming stage(Dataflow)):
+ Screenshots (the biggest challenge so far is dealing with parquet at the transforming stage):

  **Dataflow**:
  <img width="1810" height="655" alt="image" src="https://github.com/user-attachments/assets/a00d7234-cbd8-433d-b8e4-bdab57b3dad8" />